Tomev/qcflow/docs/source/llms/index.rst

                         <img src="../_static/images/logos/dspy-logo.png" alt="DSPy Logo" style="width: 90%"/>
                     </div>
                     <p>
-                        Learn about MLflow's native integration with DSPy and see example notebooks that leverage MLflow and DSPy to optimize your GenAI applications.
+                        Learn about QCFlow's native integration with DSPy and see example notebooks that leverage QCFlow and DSPy to optimize your GenAI applications.
                     </p>
                 </a>
             </div>